gem5/gem5-resources-website/MAINTAINING.md

 # Testing Configurations

+All of the tests are run before deployment as well as before merging a pull request.
+The `tests.yml` file in the `.github/workflows/` directory contains the configuration for running the tests.
+These are the steps that are run:

+1. Checkout the repository
+2. Install Node.js `v18.16.0`
+3. Install dependencies
+4. Run the jest unit tests
+5. Run the Cypress integration tests

 ## jest.config.js

 This repository contains the configuration file `jest.config.js` for running tests with Jest.
 The configuration file specifies various settings and options for Jest to customize the testing environment.